palamedes/rsow/app/views/documents/template.md

 duration:
 costs:
 updates:
-tile_position: default
-tile_size: 1x1
-tile_main_top:
-tile_image_offset:
-tile_color:
-tile_class:
+slug: template
 ---

 published: true|false
  ^ Is this file published and should it show up at all

-type: post|page
- ^ Legacy from WP.
-Is this a blog post, or a static page (irony!).
-   Posts show up in lists and pay attention to dates, Pages do not.
-   There are other types including "special" which is treated as a page but doesn't show up in menus. ( /tags/ for example) Coming soon are gallery and store front types too.. stay tuned.
-   LEGACY NO LONGER USED...
-Documents directory structure now defines this
+sitemap: true|false
+ ^ Should this file be included in the site map?

 title: {title string, try to keep it under 100 characters }
  ^ This is the title link that shows up at the top of the page, and in lists

 excerpt: {blurb string, try to keep it under 500 characters }
- ^ A short expert from the content (or not) that shows up under the title in the lists.
+ ^ A short expert from the content (or not) that shows up under the title in the lists and in meta data.
+Important.

- NOTE: It's VITAL you put something here.
-Otherwise Jekyll will now just inject something and if that something isn't text, it breaks the world.
-So put something.
+date: {Date of initial publish}
+ ^ This is the order things will be sorted in for blog posts.
+Not required for static pages.

 layout: post|page|none|{etc...}
- ^ Which layout does this content use for display?
+ ^ Which layout/background/window style etc.. does this content use for display?

 tags: A,B,C {or..}
  - A